 Additionally, JSDA established the Securities Safety Measures Support Center in 2009.
-It was registered as an organization to manage information on unjust demands, based on the Act on Prevention of Unjust Acts by Organized Crime Group Members, by the National Public

-Safety Commission and the National Police Agency.
+It was registered as an organization to manage information on unjust demands, based on the Act on Prevention of Unjust Acts by Organized Crime Group Members, by the National Public Safety Commission and the National Police Agency.
 The Center checks customers' involvement with antisocial groups upon a member's request, using its verification system connected to the National Police Agency's database.

-In terms of measures to take in accordance with the amended laws and regulations, etc., the addition of a landing permit for cruise ship tourists as a document for verifying a customer's identity by the Act on Prevention of Transfer of Criminal Proceeds was conveyed to its members.
+In terms of measures taken in accordance with the amended laws and regulations, etc., (1) how to handle the pension handbook and the Notice of Basic Pension Number in light of the revised National Pension Act, and (2) how to handle a copy of the list of beneficial owners as documents for verifying a customer's identity based on the Act on Prevention of Transfer of Criminal Proceeds, were conveyed to its members.

-Furthermore, due to the partial revision of the FSA's Guidelines for AML/CFT made in February 2021, JSDA revised the actual handling of and points to note on ML/TF in the financial instruments business-policies on AML/CFT measures- of the Guidelines for AML/CFT in December of the same year, which contains examples of and points to note on practical responses in the financial instruments business (especially, securities-related business) of the JSDA members, and also responses to cases where those subject to economic sanctions, etc. are specified by the UN Security Council Resolution, etc. were informed to its members.
-In October 2021, JSDA provided online training (on-demand distribution of the recorded video) for its members on the theme of the AML/CFT measures.
+Furthermore, due to the partial revision of the FSA's FAQs on the Guidelines for AML/CFT in March and August 2022, JSDA revised the "Practical Treatment and Points to Note for the 'Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism' in How to Respond to ML/TF in a Financial Instruments Business" in June and October of the same year, which contains examples of and points to note on practical responses in a financial instruments business (especially, a securities-related business) of the JSDA members, and revised the Q&As on the Act on Prevention of Transfer of Criminal Proceeds, and on Relevant Ordinances and Guidelines in June of the same year.
+JSDA provided online training (on-demand distribution of the recorded video) for its members on the theme of the AML/CFT measures.